Rotonde/Specs/README.md

 #### Time
 Unixtime.
 #### Focus
 Percentage of the day's available time dedicated to task.
-Float in range [0f, 1f].
+Float in range [0, 1].
 #### Media
 Url to attached image, audio, video.
 #### Ref
 Url of distant rotonde instance, followed by unixtime.
 #### Text
-text content of the entry.
+Text content of the entry.
 #### Url
 Attached URL of the entry.
 #### Position